null

 Practically speaking, choose a size appropriate for their age — not so large it overwhelms a small child, but roomy enough for a lunchbox, folder, change of clothes, and water bottle.
 Ergonomic straps and a chest clip make a real difference for younger kids carrying a full bag all day.

-Label it inside and out: A school label on the inside of the backpack with your child's name ensures it gets returned if left behind.
+Label it inside and out: A school name label on the inside of the backpack ensures it gets returned if left behind.
 A label on an exterior tag or handle makes it easy to spot on a hook among twenty identical black backpacks.

 2. Food, Snacks & a Labeled Water Bottle